OLIVIIA-MAA/ames-housing-price-regression-analysis/README.md

   <i><b>Figure 2.</b> Most properties have a typical living area between approximately 1,000 and 2,000 square feet, while a few much larger homes extend the distribution to the right.</i>
 </p>

 Living area is also right-skewed.

-Most properties have a living area between approximately **1,000 and 2,000 square feet**, which is consistent with the median value of **1,442**.

-There are also several much larger homes, including properties above **3,000 square feet** and a few observations above **5,000 square feet**.
+Most properties have a living area between approximately 1 000 and 2 000 square feet, which is consistent with the median value of 1 442.
+There are also several much larger homes, including properties above 3 000 square feet and a few observations above 5 000 square feet.
 These larger properties are important because they may strongly influence the regression model, especially if their prices do not follow the same pattern as typical homes.

----

 ## Overall Quality Distribution